 In times of crisis, time and speed are of the essence.
 Add in the complexities of key guidelines presented by government and health officials, and event cancellations announcements take on a new life.

 What follows are steps to consider if you have an event cancellation or postponement on your hands that needs to be shared broadly and quickly.
-This comes from our agency’s most recent experiences managing communications during the COVID-19 crisis for companies, attractions and specific events.
+This comes from our agency’s experiences managing communications during the COVID-19 crisis for companies, attractions and specific events.

 Marketing Must Come to a Halt